-The NFA would love to hear from you about your own dreams and aspirations!
+Heath Farm would love to hear from you about your own dreams and interests!
 You may be a very good swimmer and dream of representing your Country in national competitions.
 You may be a talented musician with a desire to perform.
-Tell us the best way for us to help you achieve your aspirations and goals.
+Tell us the best way for us to help you achieve your dreams and goals.